ImperialCollegeLondon/ReCoDe-Euler-Maruyama/README.md

 ├── poetry.lock
 ├── poetry.toml
 ├── pyproject.toml
+├── README.md
-└── README.md
+└── requirements.txt
 ```

 ## Getting Started

 You can read the Jupyter notebooks non-interactively on Github.
-Click [here](https://github.com/ImperialCollegeLondon/ReCoDe_Euler_Maruyama/tree/main/notebooks)
+Click [here](https://github.com/ImperialCollegeLondon/ReCoDe_Euler_Maruyama/tree/main/docs)
-to view the collection of Jupyter notebooks located in the ``notebooks`` folder.
+to view the collection of Jupyter notebooks located in the ``docs`` folder.
 However, for an improved experience, we suggest cloning the Github repository and running the Jupyter notebooks on your local
 machine.
 To assist you setting up the project locally, we provide a list of steps:

 ### 1. Clone the repository